All Episodes

 And he was the minister who married Catherine and me on our wedding three years ago.

-And he was sick, even then.
+And he was sick even then.

-It was obvious he was sick, but again, uh he was he was he never allowed that to be anywhere near the focus of anybody's attention where he was involved.
+But again, he never allowed that to be anywhere near the focus of anybody's attention where he was involved.

 He had become very active in trying to revive and save the American culture through his work as a minister and as a human being.

-He made the trek to Washington every year for the values voters coalition and so forth.
+He made the trek to Washington every year for the Values Voters Coalition and so forth.

-And he was constantly uh offering assistance.
+And he was constantly offering assistance.

-And of course, you people have heard him on this program talking a couple of times on issues such as that, but he was a regular here during the playoffs of the NFL season during the Super Bowl, offering his expertise as a player and trying to help us understand who might win or what teams were involved going through it.
+But he was a regular here during the playoffs of the NFL season during the Super Bowl, offering his expertise as a player and trying to help us understand who might win or what teams were involved going through it.

-But he was um he was a devout Christian.
+But he was a devout Christian.

-He was a devout practicing Christian, and as such, I don't think that he feared death because of that.
+And as such, I don't think that he feared death because of that.

-But he's gone now, and it's it's a great, great loss for his congregation and his family because he's the he's a unique individual, and uh nobody can be replaced when they're gone, but he's created an especially huge void for a lot of people because he was he was a counselor to people in trouble, no matter what the problem was.
+And nobody can be replaced when they're gone, but he's created an especially huge void for a lot of people because he was a counselor to people in trouble, no matter what the problem was.

 He was one of these people that whatever your problem, he had the correct advice for you, and he was tough about it.